georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 }
 {% endhighlight %}

+Note that many global stores can be defined as providers in the `AppModule`, each managing its own subset of global state.
+The codebase stays much more maintainable this way, since each store follows the principle of single responsibility.

-To use a global store in different parts of the app it needs to be defined as their dependency.
-Angular then injects the same instance of a global store (defined as singleton provider in `AppModule`) into every component/ service depending on it.
+To use a global store in different parts of the app, the store needs to be defined as their dependency.
+This way Angular injects the same instance of a global store (defined as singleton provider in `AppModule`) into every component/ service depending on it.

 {% highlight typescript linenos %}
 @Component({ ... })
-export class ExampleDependantComponent {
+export class ExampleComponent {
   constructor (private exampleGlobalStore: ExampleGlobalStore) {
-    // ExampleDependantComponent has access to global state via exampleGlobalStore reference }
+    // ExampleComponent has access to global state via exampleGlobalStore reference }
 }
 {% endhighlight %}

-Note that many global stores can be provided to `AppModule`, each managing its own subset of global state.
-The codebase is much more maintainable this way, since each store follows the principle of single responsibility.

-Not all app state needs to be global though.
-Some component specific state should only exist in memory as long as the component using it.
-Once user navigates to a different view, the component is destroyed and its state should be cleaned-up too.
-We can achieve this by providing the store to a component.
-This way we get a "self-cleaning" state store, that is kept in memory just as long as the component needing it.
+Not all state needs to be global though.
+Some **component specific state** should only exist in memory for as long as the component using it.
+Once user navigates to a different view and the component is destroyed, its state should be cleaned-up too.
+This can be achieved by adding the store to a list of component's providers.
+This way we get "self-cleaning" stores, that are kept in memory as long as the components using them are kept in memory.

 {% highlight typescript linenos %}
 @Component({